Feb 2, 2018

 Zidisha is the liaison between the lenders and the borrowers.

 Lenders are mostly just ordinary people from around the world who create lending accounts on the Zidisha platform.

 There are a few exceptions; for example, some Zidisha-managed accounts that you will see contributing toward helping to fund various loan requests.
 Please note that the few Zidisha-managed accounts that there are (which were created by very large donors to the platform) are programmed for automatic re-lending of funds repaid by borrowers.
 That programming is according to a specific criterion or specific criteria (for example, "Expiring Soon" and/or something else).
 Please be aware that it is not allowed to request that any particular loan be funded from any Zidisha-managed account.
-I have seen some Support Tickets requesting that; however, borrowers never should request that because it is not allowed, so please do not waste your or the staff's time with a question like that.

 Most lenders are ordinary people, from around the world, who log into their lending accounts themselves and who upload their own money from their own household funds to help borrowers with their projects.
 If they already have lent before, then after they receive repayments back into their lending accounts, they can choose to re-lend that money to other borrowers' projects or they can choose to withdraw that money and not re-lend it.